-A burst pipe, whether it's just a leak or major breakage of a pipe first creates water damage in interior and exterior walls.
+A burst pipe, whether it's just a leak or major breakage of a pipe, first creates water damage in interior and exterior walls.
 Inside the wall, insulation may grow saturated with water.
-Electrical wiring exposed to water may short out electricity and increase risk of fire caused by sparks.
+Electrical wiring exposed to water may short out electricity and increase the risk of fire caused by sparks.

-A burst pipe may cause the accumulation of water in your bathroom, bedroom or kitchen or other living areas, saturating the bottom of furniture.
+A burst pipe may cause the accumulation of water in your bathroom, bedroom, kitchen or other living areas, saturating the bottom of furniture.
 Water soaks into the lower edges of furniture fabric and may destroy upholstery several inches or higher in such pieces of furniture.
 Electrical outlets may short out, as will plugs attached to lamps, televisions and other indoor appliances.

 Homeowners living in colder climes should always turn off well pumps that serve the furnace when a house is vacant, even for a short while.
 When leaving for vacation, turn off the water to the house if possible.
 If you have an active pipe leak and can hear water running, even if you can't see it, turn off the main water valve to the home.
 This may help reduce water damage until the utility company or repair person can come repair the burst pipe.
-When vacationing, or leaving a house for more than a few days, ask a neighbor or friend to come check on the house.
+When vacationing or leaving a house for more than a few days, ask a neighbor or friend to come check on the house.